Florida red-bellied cooter

 The Florida red-bellied cooter or Florida redbelly turtle (Pseudemys nelsoni) is a species of turtle in the family Emydidae.

 Etymology

 The specific name, nelsoni, is in honor of American biologist George Nelson (born 1873).

 Geographic range

-P. nelsoni is endemic to Florida, and southern Georgia.
-Fossils of P. nelsoni have also been found along the coast of South Carolina from the Pleistocene Epoch, indicating that the historic range of this species used to extend further north.
+P. nelsoni is native to Florida, and southern Georgia.
+Fossils of P. nelsoni have also been found along the coast of South Carolina from the Pleistocene Epoch, indicating that the historic range of this species used to extend farther north.
 Today, its northern counterpart, the Northern Red-bellied Cooter (Psuedemys rubriventris) occupies this region.